jcphlux/Dishorde/README.md

 ## Creating the bot account
 1. Log in to the [Discord Developer Portal](https://discord.com/developers) in a browser and click "Create an application".
 Name the bot anything you'd like.
 Write down the application ID as you'll need it for later.
+2. On the left hand side, click "Installation".
+Under "Installation Contexts" uncheck "Guild Install". ***Important**!
+If you do not uncheck this you will not be able to to turn off "Public Bot" in later step.
-2. On the left hand side, click "Bot".
+3. On the left hand side, click "Bot".
 Now click the "Add Bot" button to create your bot.
 Once created, you can set an avatar for your bot if desired.
-3. Under "Privileged Gateway Intents", locate the "Message Content Intent" switch and turn this on. ***Important**!
+4. Under "Privileged Gateway Intents", locate the "Message Content Intent" switch and turn this on. ***Important**!
 If you do not turn this on, the bot will not be able to see your messages or commands.*
-4. Under "Authorization Flow", locate the "Public Bot" switch and turn this off. ***Important!** If you do not turn this off, anyone can create a link to invite your server's bot to their own server.*
+5. Under "Authorization Flow", locate the "Public Bot" switch and turn this off. ***Important!** If you do not turn this off, anyone can create a link to invite your server's bot to their own server.*
-5. Click "Save Changes" to confirm.
+6. Click "Save Changes" to confirm.
-6. Back towards the top, click the "Reset Token" button and reset the token.
+7. Back towards the top, click the "Reset Token" button and reset the token.
 When done, the button will be replaced by a long set of letters and numbers.
 This is your bot's 'token'--like a password for your bot's account.
 You'll need both this and the Client ID number later.
 Copy them both somewhere safe or keep the tab open. ***Note!** Once you close the page, you will not be able to retrieve your bot's token without resetting it.*
-7. Copy the URL below into your browser and replace "APP_ID" with your application ID number.
+8. Copy the URL below into your browser and replace "APP_ID" with your application ID number.
 Hit enter and select the desired Discord server.
 Once this is done, the bot will show up in your server!

 `https://discord.com/oauth2/authorize?client_id=APP_ID&scope=bot`